cuwip-nyc/cuwip-nyc.github.io/about.md

 ---

-# About the APS CUWiP Conferences.
+# About

 ## What is CUWiP?

-The APS Conferences for Undergraduate Women in Physics (CUWiP) are three-day regional conferences for undergraduate physics majors.
+The APS Conferences for Undergraduate Women in Physics (CUWiP) are three-day regional conferences for undergraduate physics and related majors.
 The 2018 conferences will be held January 12-14.

 The primary goal of the CUWiP conference is to help undergraduate women continue in physics by providing them with the opportunity to experience a professional conference, information about graduate school and professions in physics, and access to other women in physics of all ages with whom they can share experiences, advice, and ideas.